Acylindrical hyperbolicity of cubical small-cancellation groups: Triangles in cubical small cancellation groups

-Given a cubical presentation $\langle X\mid\{Y_i\}_{i\in\mathcal I}\rangle$ and a closed path $P\to X$ that is nullhomotopic in $X^*$, van Kampen's lemma provides a disc diagram $(D,\boundary_pD)\to(X^*,X)$ whose boundary path $\boundary_pD=P$.
-(We always use the operator $\boundary_p$, applied to a disc diagram, to denote the boundary path.)
 The $2$--cells of such a diagram are either squares (mapping to $2$--cubes of $X\subseteq X^*$) or $2$--simplices mapping to cones over the various $Y_i$.
 Since $P$ avoids cone-points, the $2$--simplices of $D$ are partitioned into classes: for each vertex of $D$ mapping to a cone-point in $X^*$, the incident $2$--simplices are arranged cyclically around the vertex to form a subspace $C$ of $D$ which is equal to the cone on its boundary path (a path in $D$ mapping to $X$).
 The subspace $C$ is a \emph{cone-cell}.
 In practice, we ignore the subdivision of $C$ into $2$--simplices and regard $C$ as a $2$--cell of $D$.

 The \emph{complexity} of $D$ is the pair $(c,s)$, where $c$ is the number of cone-cells and $s$ is the number of squares.
-Taking the complexity in lexicographic order, we always consider diagrams $(D,\boundary_pD)\to(X^*,X)$ which are \emph{minimal} in the sense that the complexity of $D$ is lexicographically minimal among diagrams with boundary path $\boundary_pD$.
+Taking the complexity in lexicographic order, we always consider diagrams $(D,\boundary_pD)\to(X^*,X)$ which are \emph{minimal} in the sense that the complexity of $D$ is lexicographically minimal among all diagrams with boundary path $\boundary_pD$.
 This implies that for each cone-cell $C$, the path $\boundary_pC\to D\to Y\to X$ is essential.

+In general, the cone-cell $C$ might not be a subdiagram of $D$ (it's true that $C$ is a subspace of $D$, but $C$ itself might not be a disc diagram, in the situation where $\boundary C$ self-intersects).
+However, under the small cancellation hypotheses used throughout this paper, Remark 3.10 (see also Theorem 4.1) of~\cite{Wise:QCH} ensures that in any minimal-complexity disc diagram, the cone-cells are actually homeomorphic to discs and, in particular, are subdiagrams.
+We will assume this freely throughout.

-\begin{rem}[Dual curves and hexagon moves] Let $D\to X$ be a square diagram.
+\begin{rem}[Dual curves and hexagon moves] Let $D\to X$ be a square diagram, i.e. a disc diagram whose 2--cells are squares.
 A \emph{dual curve} in $D$ is a path which is the concatenation of midcubes of squares of $D$ that starts and ends on $\boundary_pD$, where a \emph{midcube} of a square $[-\frac12,\frac12]^2$ is obtained by restricting exactly one coordinate to $0$ and a midcube of a $1$--cube is its midpoint.
-If $X$ is a nonpositively-curved cube complex, then each dual curve maps to a hyperplane.
-If $K$ is a dual curve in $D$, then the union of all closed cubes intersecting $K$ is its \emph{carrier}.
+If $X$ is a nonpositively curved cube complex, then each dual curve maps to a hyperplane.
+If $K$ is a dual curve in $D$, then the union of all closed cubes intersecting $K$ is its \emph{carrier} (in analogy to the definition for the carrier of a hyperplane).

 More generally, if $D\to X^*$ is a disc diagram, then one can define dual curves as above, but any dual curve has its two ends either on $\boundary_pD$ or on the boundary path of a cone-cell of $X^*$.